MLI-lab/candidate_training/README.md

 - *gpu*: GPU for Cuda.
 If not given, all available Cuda devices will be used.
 - *batch_size*: Training batch size.
 Default values are chosen with respect to maximum 12GiB memory.

+# Visualizing results
+The code for plotting the training results from the log files is given in the `visualize_train_logs` notebook.

+# Inspecting similar images
+The code for visually inspecting similar images is given in the `inspecting_similar_images` notebook.
+The test image with the index provided to *test_ind* variable is shown along with the top-100 closest images from the candidate set including the eliminated images.

+Images that are eliminated from the candidate set upon manual inspection are marked as 'Excluded'.

 ## Source codes
 Acknowledgements for PyTorch implementations of the models and examples are as follows: